aranggitoar/interlinear-bible-simple-editor/README.md

 1. Input the equivalent of every word of the original language.
 2. Save and load the JSON file from certain directory.
-3. Automatically save ~~every verse, chapter, and Bible book move~~ on every change made.
+3. Automatically save on every change made.

 _Phase II_ (**OK**)